AnayPatel-P/Projects/AI-Portfolio-Optimizer/README.md

 ## 🔮 Future Improvements

-- [ ] Add pie/bar chart to visualize portfolio allocation
+- [ ] Normalize chart data for comparison (% return vs raw price)
-- [ ] Export portfolio results as CSV / Excel
+- [ ] Add pie/bar chart to visualize allocation
-- [ ] Integrate with Power BI dashboard
+- [ ] Export results to Excel or connect live to Power BI
-- [ ] Store past optimizations with localStorage or backend DB
+- [ ] Save portfolio history using localStorage or backend

 ---